Health and Safety

 Additional Safety Practices

 Camp swings, horizontal cargo nets, and porch swings are inspected annually.
 Wood chips are deeply spread around these elements.

 Our Staff Know How To Help

-Each staff member and intern is certified in CPR, First Aid or Wilderness First Aid (WFA), and American Canoe Association Canoeing Safety.
+Each staff member and intern is certified in CPR, First Aid or Wilderness First Aid (WFA).
 At least two certified lifeguards are on duty at the pool at all times.
 At least one Teen Adventure Counselor on Appalachian Trail, C & O Canal Towpath trips, and the Appalachian Journey are certified as a Wilderness First Aid Responder (WFR).

 Please keep in touch with NC staff if you have any questions regarding the health, safety, or wellness of your child.
 Even the slightest question or concern is welcome.
-Our Medical Coordinator and directors are readily available to speak with you and our Wilderness First Responder and Camp Doctor are both only a phone call away.
+Our Medical Coordinator and directors are readily available to speak with you and our Camp Doctor is only a phone call away.

 Poison Ivy and Ticks – Oh My!